 Individual members of the Committee may excuse themselves from hearing any case in which they believe they could not render an impartial decision.
-If a sufficient number of members excuse themselves from a matter so that no quorum can be assembled, the Vice President of Student Affairs may appoint ad hoc members from faculty and students to constitute a quorum.
 The disciplinary hearing shall be conducted in accordance with the Hearing Procedure set out in these Regulations.